trinodb/trino/presto-docs/src/main/sphinx/optimizer/pushdown.rst

 A number of factors can prevent a push down:

 * adding a condition to the query
-* using a different aggregate function without push down support in Presto
+* using a different aggregate function without pushdown support in Presto
 * using a function that has no native equivalent in the underlying data source
-* using a connector without push down support for the specific function
+* using a connector without pushdown support for the specific function

 As a result, the explain plan shows the ``Aggregate`` operation being performed by Presto.
-This is a clear sign that now push down to the database is not performed, and instead Presto performs the aggregate processing.
+This is a clear sign that now pushdown to the database is not performed, and instead Presto performs the aggregate processing.

 .. code-block:: none